-A. Global Approaches for Object Recognition
+A. Global Approaches for object recognition

-Global methods for object recognition involve the use of some global property of the object such as color, texture, shape, etc., for recognition.
-Such approaches are inherently sensitive to the effect of external conditions such as lighting, pose, viewpoint, etc. The influence of such external conditions on the global properties of the object is usually complex and very difficult to model.
-Therefore, one needs additional assumptions about either the 3-D structure of the objects or the viewpoint of the camera in order for these methods to be successful.
-1) 2-D Appearance Models for Recognition: A simple feature for classification is to build 2-D appearance models for classification.
-Such 2-D appearance models are a natural choice, specifically while modeling and recognizing planar or near-planar objects (ignoring effects of self-occlusion) since the effect of viewpoint on these appearance models is easily accounted for.
-In particular, small viewpoint changes produce affine deformation on the 2-D appearance models are common and effective representations for recognizing planar and near-planar objects.
-Nevertheless, the problem with using a single 2-D appearance model is that when the pose of a 3-D object changes, a simple 2-D appearance model cannot account for this change in pose.
+Global methods for object recognition involve the use of some global property of the object such as color, texture, shape etc. for recognition.
+Such approaches are inherently sensitive to the effect of external conditions such as lighting, pose, viewpoint etc. The influence of such external conditions on the global properties of the object is usually complex and very difficult to model.
+Therefore, one needs additional assumptions either about the 3D structure of the objects or the viewpoint of the camera in order for these methods to be successful.

+1) 2D Appearance Models for recognition: A simple feature for classification is to build 2D appearance models for each class and use these 2D appearance models for classification.
+Such 2D appearance models are a natural choice, specifically while modeling and recognizing planar or near-planar objects (ignoring effects of self-occlusion) since the effect of viewpoint on these appearance models is easily accounted for.
+In particular, small viewpoint changes produce affi ne deformation on the 2D appearance models.
+Thus, affi ne-invariant 2D appearance models are common and effective representations for recognizing planar and near-planar objects.
+Nevertheless, the problem with using a single 2D appearance model is that when the pose of a 3D object changes, a simple 2D appearance model cannot account for this change in pose.